Influenza Activity Surveillance 2019

 For more information: Victorian Infectious Diseases Reference Laboratory or Victorian State Health Department

 INFLUENZA AND INFLUENZA-LIKE ILLNESSES (ILI)

-ILI activity at sentinel GPs and presentations at EDs decreased this week.
+ILI activity at sentinel GPs remained low in the past week.

 PathWest influenza detections and test percent positivity were at levels usually reported at this time of year.

 For more information: WA Virus WAtch